Last summer I bought a charcoal grill for camping. I was so eager to use the grill for the first time that I used the grill without researching much.

-After washing, rinse the grates carefully and let them air dry completely.
-You can use a paper towel to dry the grates as well.
-Now that you finish cleaning, you can proceed to the next step, where you will apply oil on the grates, which is the most significant part of the seasoning.
+Now that you finish cleaning, you can proceed to the next step, where you will apply oil to the grates, which is the most significant part of the seasoning.

 Use a paper towel or soft-bristled brush to apply oil evenly on the surface of the grates.
 You can also find a spray bottle and fill it with oil.
 Use it instead of a paper towel for oil application.

 You may burn the coal for up to two hours, so choose an oil resistant to high heat and has a higher smoke point, such as canola, grapeseed, or peanut oil.

 - Wipe Off Excess Oil

 If you accidentally pour too much oil, it will drip down from the grates and hamper the even coating.
 These excessive oils can make the grease catch fire when on high heat.
 So always clean additional oil with a paper towel.

 - Apply Oil To Pit and Lid